Camera Controller Driver

 Register Event Callbacks

 After the camera controller driver starts receiving data, it can generate events dynamically.
-To execute user-defined functions when events occur, register your callback function using esp_cam_ctlr_register_event_callbacks()
+To execute user-defined functions when events occur, register your callback function using esp_cam_ctlr_register_event_callbacks().
+Supported event callbacks are listed in esp_cam_ctlr_evt_cbs_t:

 Thread Safety